storpool/storpool-openstack-integration/docs/configure.md

 on a separate storage cluster.

 This section describes the configuration of the OpenStack Cinder (block storage) service.
-Note that for OpenStack releases before Queens (February 2018), the StorPool Cinder drivers may need to be installed beforehand; see the "Installing the StorPool drivers" section for details.
+Note that the StorPool Cinder drivers may need to be installed beforehand; see the "Installing the StorPool drivers" section for details.